 - Sonociné AWBUS is permanently recorded for your physician’s review and follow-up.

 - The image will be interpreted by one of our breast imagers and a report is sent to your referring provider in a couple of days following your examination.

 Is this screening covered by insurance?

 AWBUS is cleared by the FDA as an additional examination in conjunction with screening mammography.
-Because it is considered supplementary, most insurance companies currently do not cover the cost of this examination.
+Most insurance companies cover the cost of this examination if it is recommended.

 At your next mammography appointment, ask your technologist if you have dense-breast tissue and if this examination may be right for you.